AMSP-04/NETN-MRM/NETN-MRM.md

 ## MRM TRIGGER
-1. The MRM_Trigger interaction is sent from a federate that in some sense can detect the need for a disaggregation.
+1. The MRM_Trigger interaction is sent from a federate that in some sense can detect the need for disaggregation.
 It is not mandated that the MRM_Trigger interaction must be sent to the MRM Service Provider (MRM SP).
-The disaggregation process can start without a trigger interaction, e.g. a manually operation.
+The disaggregation process can start without a trigger interaction, e.g. a manual operation.
 2. The MRM SP sends an MRM_TriggerResponse to the Trigger Federate, which contains the TransactionId which is used in subsequent interactions related to this MRM_Trigger.
 3. The Disaggregation or the Aggregation sequence is executed depending on the AggregateState in the MRM_Trigger interaction.
 4. The MRM SP sends MRM_ActionComplete to inform the Trigger Federate that the aggregation is complete.